Thursday, August 23, 2018

 The naked lady rides again, with an accompanying cast of earls, churls, ranting preachers, shop girls migrants, factory workers skinheads and schoolboys.

-A lightly revised second edition, available from Lulu, Amazon US or UK, and from the shop at www.liamguilar.com
+A lightly revised second edition, available from Lulu, and from the shop at www.liamguilar.com

 Thursday, August 16, 2018